Driving a Purchase / Sales Flow¶

 Although OpenERP has automatically been made aware that items on this order will need to be dispatched, it has not yet assigned any specific items from any location to fulfil it.
 It is ready to move 6.00 Titanium Alloy Radiators from the Stock location to the Customers location, so start this process by clicking Check Availability.
 The Move line has now changed from the Confirmed state to the Available state.

-Then click the Process button to reach the Process Document window, where you click the Validate button to transfer the 6 radiators to the customer.
+Then click the Deliver button to reach the Deliver Products window, where you click the Deliver button to transfer the 6 radiators to the customer.

 To analyze stock movements that you have made during these operations, use Warehouse ‣ Product ‣ Product and find this product, then click on the action Stock by Location which is at the right most side to see that your stocks have reduced to 4 radiators and the generic Customers location has a level of 6 radiators.

 Use the menu Accounting ‣ Customers ‣ Customer Invoices to open a list of Sales invoices generated by OpenERP.
 If they are in the Draft state, it means that they do not yet have any presence in the accounting system.
-You will find a draft invoice has been created for the order SO00008 once you have dispatched the goods because you had selected Invoice on Order After Delivery .
+You will find a draft invoice has been created for the order SO00001 once you have dispatched the goods because you had selected Invoice based on deliveries .

-Once you confirm an invoice, OpenERP assigns it a unique number, and all of the corresponding accounting entries are generated.
-So open the invoice and click Validate to do that and move the invoice into an Open state with a number of SAJ/2011/001.
+Once you validate an invoice, OpenERP assigns it a unique number, and all of the corresponding accounting entries are generated.
+So open the invoice and click Validate to do that and move the invoice into an Open state with a number of SAJ/2013/002.

 You can send your customer the invoice for payment at this stage.
-Click Print Invoice to get a PDF document that can be printed or emailed to the customer.
+Print Invoice by Click Print or Invoice link from Print button to get a PDF document that can be printed to the customer.

 Review your chart of accounts to check the impact of these activities on your accounting.
 You will see the new revenue line from the invoice.